Evan309/AICreditScoring_backend/README.md

 - Integrate custom ML models into real-world applications
 - Write clean, maintainable, and well-documented code
 - Debug and iterate quickly in real-world scenarios

-I'm eager to bring these skills to a forward-thinking team.
-Let's connect!